Digital Contact Center

 Higher customer retention

 Listening to the Voice of the Customer allows businesses to understand their customers so they can better serve their needs through improved offerings and experiences.
-Additionally, a VoC program also helps brands be proactive to identify potential issues or opportunities before they can become more prominent.
+Additionally, a VoC program also helps brands be proactive in identifying potential issues or opportunities before they can become more prominent.

 Companies can conduct Voice of the Customer research in many ways, and they often draw on multiple VoC techniques to ensure a holistic picture of their customers.
 Here are some common data sources for Voice of Customer analytics programs: